manicminer/hamilton/README.md

 ## Testing

 Testing requires an Azure AD tenant and real credentials.
+Note that some tests require an Azure AD Premium P2 license.
 You can authenticate with any supported method for the client tests, and the auth tests are split by authentication method.

 Note that each client generally has a single test that exercises all methods.
 This is to help ensure that test objects are cleaned up where possible.
 Where tests fail, often objects will be left behind and should be cleaned up manually.